-Evidence Reviewed: Policies 202.057; 107.007; 300.045; 301.035; 500.100; National Protocol for Sexual Assault Medical Forensic Examinations; Evidence Management - Securing a Potential Crime Scene Checklist (Template); Evidence Management - Evidence Collection, Handling & Logging Checklist (Template); Confidential Incident Report and Incident Review Sample; Evidence Inventory Report; Resume for Internal MN DOC Victim Advocate; Canvas Health MOU; Sexual Violence Center MOU; MOU Tubman Victim Services; Central MN Sexual Assault Services MOU; Information Obtained from Interviews; Observations During Site Visit.
+Evidence Reviewed: Policies 202.057; 107.007; 300.045; 301.035; 500.100; National Protocol for Sexual Assault Medical Forensic Examinations; Confidential Incident Report and Incident Review Sample; Evidence Collection, Handling & Logging Checklist Form; Security a Potential Crime Scene Checklist Form; Evidence Inventory Report; Advocate Memo 2021; Victim Advocate Memo 2016; Resume for Internal MN DOC Victim Advocate; Canvas Health MOU; Sexual Violence Center MOU; Support Within Reach MOU; Central MN Sexual Assault Services MOU; Oak Park PD MOU; Information Obtained from Interviews; Observations During Site Visit.

 115.21(a)(b): The agency is responsible for conducting administrative and criminal sexual abuse investigations.
 Policy 301.035 provides procedures for the secure and legal collection, storage, preservation, and disposal of evidence.
 These procedures outline a uniform evidence protocol that maximizes the potential for obtaining usable physical evidence for administrative proceedings and criminal prosecutions, including securing a crime scene, evidence collection and handling, logging and depositing evidence, management of evidence storage area, retention of evidence, and evidence release or disposal.
 The agency's protocols are aligned with "A National Protocol for Sexual Assault Medical Forensic Examinations (Adults/Adolescents), 2nd Edition, which was developed after 2011.
 Three forms are utilized by facility and OSI investigators to ensure the agency's protocols are followed: Evidence Collection, Handling, and Logging Checklist; Securing a Potential Crime Scene Checklist; and Evidence Inventory Report.
+Oak Park Heights Police Department conducts criminal staff sexual abuse investigations.

 115.21(c): Policy 202.057 requires that alleged victims undergo a sexual assault forensic examination at a designated emergency room, where a SANE/SAFE must be utilized, and who will provide the alleged victim the option to access a sexual abuse community advocate during the process.
 The alleged victim may refuse to be examined by signing a Refusal of Health Care form.
 Policy 500.100 states that forensic medical examinations (FME) are offered without financial cost to the victim.
-According to an interview with the AWO, in the last 12 months, the facility had (4) instances of sexual abuse that resulted in a forensic medical examination.
-Interviews with medical staff, OSI investigator, AWO, and PREA Coordinator confirmed that any victim of sexual abuse will be offered access to an FME if the incident occurred within the time allowable for obtaining usable evidence.
-Victims of sexual abuse will receive services at the local ER (Allina Hospital) and a victim advocate will be provided from the community if requested.
+According to an interview with the AWO, in the last 12 months, the facility had no instances of sexual abuse that resulted in a forensic medical examination.
+However, they did indicate (1) FME conducted at the local hospital in the last three years.
+Interviews with medical staff, OSI investigator, AWO, and PREA Coordinator confirm that any victim of sexual abuse will be offered access to an FME if the incident occurred within the time allowable for obtaining usable evidence.
+Victims of sexual abuse will receive services at the local ER and a victim advocate will be provided from the community if requested.